|

 ensure that as-built properties best meet their research needs.
 Meetings of the

-entire sponsor group are hosted at the Track every 6 months thereafter in order to share
+entire sponsor group are hosted onsite every 6 months thereafter in order to share

 preliminary results and plan for the future.
 At each meeting, half of